 - Flooding should occur every two to four hours

-Difference Between Ebb and Flow and Other Systems
+Difference Between Ebb n Flow and Other Systems

 When comparing ebb and flow hydroponics setup to other popular methods to other types of hydroponics, here are some of the major differences.

-Ebb and Flow: The system floods the roots and then drains the nutrient-rich solution to be used again.
+Ebb and Flow: The water pump system floods the roots and then drains the nutrient-rich solution to be used again.
 This is also called a flood and drain system.